Skip to content

 What happens when you eat all of the pellets?
 How do you think you should fix this?

 When Muncher eats all of the pellets the game should start another level.
 Instead it just carries on.
 This is because we do not check that all pellets have been eaten.
-Add the new code to the end of the update() function to perform the check on how many pellets are left and start a new level if all have been eaten.
+Add the new code before the call to the pgzrun.go() function to perform the check on how many pellets are left and start a new level if all have been eaten.

 if len(pellets) <= 0: